Jean-LouisMesic/Wigged-Out-System/README.md

 Arms and Armor are essential to any fantasy genre story, from swords to suits of plate mail.
 The following defines weapons and armor within the rules of Wigged Out:

-"Armor" is defined as any item that protects the wearer by granting Armor Points, a Soak, or a Threshold.
+"Armor" is defined as any item that protects the wearer by granting the wearer additional Toughness.
 Armor may be a physical item, such as a chain mail shirt; natural, such as a thick hide or scales on a monster; or supernatural in nature, such as the effect of a spell or prayer.
-Damage of the type "Body" will ignore the effects of armor.
 Please see the Armor section for more details.

 "Arms" can be broken down in to four categories: